Healthy Sweet and Sour Chicken

-- 1 tbsp. faux soy sauce (or soy sauce)
+- 1 tbsp. faux soy sauce or soy sauce or coconut aminos

 - 1 tsp. garlic powder

-- Preheat your oven to 325 and lightly grease a 9x9 casserole dish
+- Preheat your oven to 325 and lightly grease a 9×9 casserole dish.

-- Transfer the cooked chicken to the prepared casserole dish and cover with the chopped peppers and onions
+- Transfer the cooked chicken to the prepared casserole dish and cover it with the chopped peppers and onions.

 - Transfer the remaining sauce to a small saucepan and keep it aside until the chicken is ready, then heat it up to pour over each bowl as desired.

-- I serve this over brown rice, which cooks perfectly while your chicken is in the oven
+- Serve over brown rice, which cooks perfectly while your chicken is in the oven.